graphile/crystal/postgraphile/website/postgraphile/migrating-from-v4/make-extend-schema-plugin.md

 :::note

-The above is _not_ an example of an SQL injection attack, the `pgClassExpression` helper creates a tagged template literal function which ensures that all parameters are correctly escaped in the generated SQL query.
+The above is _not_ an example of an SQL injection attack, the code uses the `sql` tagged template literal function from the [`pg-sql2` module](https://star.graphile.org/pg-sql2) to ensure that all parameters are correctly handled.

 :::